 And just like that, the majority of Office 365 apps go unused.
 In fact, most are only using 20% of Office 365’s functionalities.
 Maybe a few employees will engage with some tools, but most will stick to what they know like checking email, viewing calendars, and managing documents.
 They’ll continue to work the way they always have without knowing that more advanced functionalities exist because they probably don’t have the required skills.

 Not seeing the results you were hoping for with Office 365?
 Here’s how you can achieve the levels of ROI that Forrester found in its report.

 How to Successfully Drive Office 365 Usage Adoption

 Answer this question: How does your organization handle the first few days, weeks, or months of onboarding new hires?
-Mostly likely by training them to do their job properly.
+Most likely by training them to do their job properly.
 Because you certainly won’t see a return on your investment with a new hire unless they know how to do their job, right?

 So how is that different from providing them with the proper training to help sharpen their skills with a software suite like Office 365?
 (Hint: It isn’t.)
 You’re paying a subscription fee for a whole bundle of productivity apps, after all—if your employees only use a small fraction of those apps, then it’s a wasted investment.